 |rpsL||Mutation in subunit S12 of 30S ribosome||Confers resistance to streptomycin|

 |Tn10||Confers resistance to tetracycline|

-Additionally, Table 2 provides a quick reference of some of the popular strains, their genotypes, and their primary use in the lab.
-These strains are all based on E. coli K-12 and are considered the lowest biosafety level.
+Additionally, Table 2 provides a quick reference for some of the popular strains, their genotypes, and their primary use in the lab.
+These strains are all based on E. coli K-12 and are considered BSL-1.